PaulR0411/ai-tpm-systems/README.md

 See: `demos/end-to-end-demo.md`

-This demonstrates how the system processes real inputs into structured, decision-ready outputs.
+This is a concrete example of how the system processes real program inputs into structured, decision-ready outputs.

 ---